Nextlevelpiezz/3bi4/2/readme.md

 back-end executed in PHP language and auxiliary scripts The above functionalities are tested and work according to their roles.

 As a contractor on the project, I certify that the above functionality does not compromise cyberspace or any other space of any state.
 The code contained in the project, does not contain malware and is safe to use.
-I am personally responsible for its operation: Jan Kowalski.
+I am personally responsible for its operation: Adrian Bartoszewski.

 Cpecific functionalities
 A subsection that presents a detailed description of the individual functionalities on which the main functionalities are based.